 This is really a fascinating journey for me.
 Yes I have been afraid, although becoming less afraid each day especially seeing the results in such a short space of time!
 However, I am also seeing this as a gift, so I can truly understand cancer from all angles.
 And with my growing experience and knowledge, maybe this may help others.

 I will keep you posted of my continuing journey through this website and my Facebook profile including any experiences and further discoveries particularly through my treatments of kinesiology, reflexology and detox.

 If anyone wants any further information on what I am doing, including a recommendation of some of the excellent books I’ve read, or is interested in any talks or events I am organising or involved with, please email me directly at firstname.lastname@example.org

-Here is a handout I created for the ‘cancer’ event I ran.
+Here is a handout I created for the ‘cancer’ event I ran and some other handouts you may find useful.
 Please download, print, copy and freely distribute.

 Many thanks xx